nsbradford/LaneCV/README.md

 ### Priorities

+* Filtering
+    * Fix offset calculation (obvious when displaying…)
+    * Reset ParticleFilterModel after evidence stops being collected
+        * This is causing the models to swap positions
+        * Use default particle filter settings to tell whether or not lanes is appearing/disappearing- prevents hardcoding of edge cases
 * Protobuf
-    * Message architecture
     * Java integration
-* Reset ParticleFilterModel after evidence stops being collected
-    * This is causing the models to swap positions

 ### Exploration